huggingface/datasets/datasets/turk/README.md

 ### Dataset Curators

-TURKCorpus was developed by researchers at the University of Pennsylvania.
+TURK was developed by researchers at the University of Pennsylvania.
 The work was  supported by the NSF under grant IIS-1430651 and the NSF GRFP under grant 1232825.

 ### Licensing Information